Powered by

 The combination of wood and unreinforced masonry laid on weak mortar imparts ductility to the otherwise brittle structure and allows the full weight of the masonry to bear on the timbers, which hold them in place and prevent spreading.

 The traditional homes of mud in Kashmir were once a common sight.
-However, with the passage of time, there has been a shift towards using modern building materials like cement, steel, and bricks.
+However, over time, there has been a shift towards using modern building materials like cement, steel, and bricks.
 There are several reasons why traditional mud homes are not constructed in Kashmir anymore.

 One reason is the availability of building materials.
 With the advent of modern technology, these materials are now readily available and are often considered more durable and long-lasting than mud.
 As a result, many people prefer to build their homes with these materials rather than mud.